duckietown/docs-brown/book/doc-sky/35-localization-slam/30-local-assignment.md

     vision_localization_onboard.py
     localization_helper.py

-vision_localization_onboard actually runs localization and is complete, you will not need to implement any code in that file.
+vision_localization_onboard runs localization on the drone and is complete, you will not need to implement any code in that file.
 However, you may adjust the NUM_PARTICLE and NUM_FEATURE values to experiment with the speed/accuracy tradeoff concerning the number of particles in the filter and the number of features extracted by OpenCV.
 You may also edit this file if you need to change the map over which you want to localize.

 localization_helper contains the particle filter class and its methods.
 Many of the methods are not implemented.
 The docstrings describe the intended functionality of each function, and the TODOs indicate tasks to be completed.
 Your assignment is to follow the TODOs and implement the missing functionality of the particle filter.
 Much of the code you just wrote can be used here!